Fresh Fish in Charlotte? Who Knew?

 Healthy and Good Cooking: Lastly, we’re going to help you not only learn about the wonderful seafood caught right here from the Coast of Carolina, but also how to best cook these delicacies.
 Our chefs will help you create recipes for you, along with video instructions on how to make the easy grilled Oysters, to the easy steamed peel and eat shrimp your kids will eat or even a healthy baked Grouper, Halibut, Trigger fish and more.
 There are so many ways to enjoy these fish either baked, grilled, pan fried, sauteed, steamed, tartar, blackened and many more.

-The Carolina Fish Market in the News
+The Carolina Fish Market in the Media Spotlight

 - Restaurant Traffic - 2014